Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/steam/download.md

   * [Verify Wallpaper Engine files](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335)

 If you have an antivirus-app installed: Configure an exception for this directory to prevent it from blocking Steam's Workshop downloads: `C:\Program Files (x86)\Steam\steamapps\workshop\downloads`

-## "Content file locked" / Disk Write Error

-If Steam fails to download Wallpaper Engine either while installing or updating the app, it is most likely your anti-virus deleting files, putting files into quarantine or blocking entire directories on your disk without informing you about this.
-You will get 'content file locked' or 'access denied' errors in Steam.
-This needs to be resolved in your anti-virus by undoing the changes it did to your PC, most anti-virus programs have a quarantine window from where you can restore files or create whitelist.
-Make sure your antivirus application ignores the following directories:

-* `C:\Program Files (x86)\Steam\steamapps\common\wallpaper_engine`
-* `C:\Program Files (x86)\Steam\steamapps\workshop\downloads`
-* `C:\Program Files (x86)\Steam\steamapps\downloading`

-*If your Steam or Wallpaper Engine is installed in a different directory, you need to adjust the directories to your actual Steam installation path.*